Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 This is where most retail “backtests” fall apart.
 If you test 856 hypotheses at α = 0.05, you expect 42.8 false positives by pure chance — no indicator required.
 Raw statistical significance is meaningless without correction.

-We applied Bonferroni correction: the threshold drops from 0.05 to 0.05 / 856 = 0.000058.
+We applied Bonferroni correction: the significance threshold drops from 0.05 to 0.05 / 856 = 0.000058.
 Only tests that survive this level of scrutiny are reported as real.

 The Indicators Tested